aarontran/g309.2-0.6/Notes.md

     Similarly passing mode=4,5 to rot-det-sky is not documented either.

     Anyways should ask...
+* Why does ESAS cookbook recommend PN line at 7.11 keV?
+  I haven't seen any evidence for this particular line If anything, we should be modeling another line at around 5.3 keV (Cr line?)

 Reminders (caveats and loose threads):
 * source region differs slightly between exposures; therefore combined fit is